Meeting and surpassing all audience expectations every day, doing what I was born to do.

 Oh, I'm unemployed.

-I understand why you don't want to go into details about it.
+I understand why you don't want to go into details about it in this phone call.

 But the fact of the matter remains that that's not what this country is.

-People who want to work, the opportunity ought to be there, and there are ways to fix the problems that we have, and not one of these problems we're have that that you're discovering that you're interacting with gonna be solved with these current policies in place.
+And not one of these problems we have that you're discovering, that you're interacting with, is going to be solved with these current policies in place.

-Isn't gonna happen.
+Isn't going to happen.

 No.

-But obviously, as you know, they are continuously on a daily basis bombarded with rockets, IEDs, and obviously the blue on green attacks.
+But obviously, as you know, they are continuously, on a daily basis, bombarded with rockets, IEDs, and obviously the blue-on-green attacks.

-I don't know, it was last year, I think, time flies.
+Oh, we've heard about – let me tell you something, Cindy, it was last year, I think, time flies.

-We've heard about these rules of engagement, and that that's another thing.
+We've heard about these rules of engagement.

-Well, Obama's announced the exit date, so he's announced to the world when it is acceptable for us to lose the war in Afghanistan and get out.
+Obama's announced the exit date, so he's announced to the world when it is acceptable for us to lose the war in Afghanistan and get out.

 Right.